AdalbertoCq/Histomorphological-Phenotype-Learning/README.md

 ```

 ## Frequently Asked Questions
-#### I have my own cohort and I want to assign existing clusters to my own WSI tiles.
+#### I have my own cohort and I want to assign existing clusters to my own WSI.
 Is it possible?
-Yes, make sure you download the TCGA cluster configurations provided at the 'TCGA clusters' section.

 You can follow steps on how to assign existing clusters in [here](README_additional_cohort.md).
+These instructions will give you assignation to the same clusters reported in the publication.

 #### When I run the Leiden clustering step.
 I get an \'TypeError: can't pickle weakref objects\' error in some folds.
 Based on experience, this error occurs with non-compatible version on numba, umap-learn, and scanpy.
 The package versions in the python environment should work.